semanticist21/query-key-chain/README.md

 ### _createQueryKeyFactory(key: TBase[])_

 Initializes a query key factory with the given `base key` strings.
-It returns a function that allows access to the predefined keys, ensuring type safety.
+It returns a `createQueryKey` function for accessing these keys with type safety.

 ```typescript
 // creates a key store with keys "1", "2", "3", and "4"